19hours/sg-statutes/Acts/Evidence Act.md

 when the statement is contained in any deed or other document which relates to any such transaction as is mentioned in section 13(a);

-or is made by several persons and expresses feelings relevant to matter in question
+or is made by several persons and expresses feelings relevant to matter in question;

 (h)

 when the statement was made by a number of persons and expressed feelings or impressions on their part relevant to the matter in question;

+[Act 4 of 2012 wef 01/08/2012]

 or is made by person who is compellable but refuses to give evidence;

 (i)

 when the statement was made by a person who, being compellable to give evidence on behalf of the party desiring to give the statement in evidence, attends or is brought before the court, but refuses to be sworn or affirmed, or is sworn or affirmed but refuses to give any evidence;

+[Act 4 of 2012 wef 01/08/2012]

 or is made by person who is dead or who cannot be produced as witness;